Overview

 Many Alberta shelters work with Elders and other respected leaders to strengthen their services through trauma-informed education and other culturally relevant training.
 Various Catholic Social Services shelters offer cultural connectors that support Indigenous women and children.

-The Alberta government provides grants to programs dealing with family violence prevention and sexual violence prevention, including specific funding for culturally appropriate parenting programs for Indigenous families.
+The Government of Alberta provides grants to programs dealing with the prevention of family violence and sexual violence, including specific funding for culturally appropriate parenting programs for Indigenous families.

-The First Nations and Métis Women’s Councils on Economic Security make recommendations for the Alberta government on policies, programs and services to improve the lives of Indigenous women, their families and communities.
+The First Nations and Métis Women’s Councils on Economic Security make recommendations for the Government of Alberta on policies, programs and services to improve the lives and economic security of Indigenous women, their families and communities.

 Other related actions